 Here’s another gift that can have multiple uses.
 This can be used when attending college interviews.
 Then throughout college he can use this for presentations and projects.
 Then ultimately, it can be used when he goes on job interviews after graduation.
 It adds to his professional persona and will help him to feel more confident.

-25. Professional Gift Set – Money clip, key chain, cuff links, tie clip, pen and business card set –
+25. Professional Gift Set – Money clip, key chain, cuff links, tie clip, pen or business cards –

 This is an actual gift set that commemorates his accomplishments and also serves a purpose.
 He can wear the cuff links and tie clip to complete his professional appearance.
 The money clip and key chain will round out the polished look.
 He can add the pen to his new portfolio.
 And the business card holder — well that’s something he can start using once he lands the perfect job.